 Always remember the one golden rule of being consistent in your style.
 If two rules clash in one sentence, you will have to favour one over the other.
 Make sure you continue to favour that one over the other throughout your text.

 You should abbreviate units of scientific measurement in your writing, but remember that it is very important to use the correct abbreviations.
 At best, erroneous abbreviations give the impression that you don’t care about your work, but they also have the potential to confuse your readers.

-The Table below shows the correct abbreviations for many commonly used scientific measurements, as well as some of the most important and commonly used rules governing their use in science writing.
+The table below shows the correct symbols for many commonly used scientific measurements, as well as some of the most important and commonly used rules governing their use in science writing.

 |Mass (gram, kilogram)||g, kg|